-He sees each of us, beautiful sisters.
+He sees each of us.
 It is His name.
 And He can not deny who He is.
 Whatever our pain, whatever our joy, whatever our struggle.

 El Roi…He sees me.
-He sees my sweet, sweet husband.
+He sees my husband, my kids, my people.
 He sees, and that is my Hope each day.